 ApplyTexas is similar to the Common Application but is only used by public colleges and universities in the state of Texas.
 The application contains multiple essay prompts, one of which is a diversity college essay prompts that ask you to elaborate on who you are based on a particular identity, a passion you have, or a particular skill that you've cultivated.

-Essay B: Most students have an identity, an interest, or a talent that defines them in an essential way.
+Essay B: Some students have an identity, an interest, or a talent that defines them in an essential way.
 If you are one of these students, then tell us about yourself.